Esri/arcgis-maps-sdk-samples-qt/ArcGISRuntimeSDKQt_QMLSamples/Routing/RouteAroundBarriers/README.md

 1. Construct a `RouteTask` with the URL to a Network Analysis route service.
 2. Get the default `RouteParameters` for the service, and create the desired `Stop`s and `PolygonBarrier`s.
-4. Add the stops and barriers to the route's parameters, `routeParameters.setStops(routeStops)` and `routeParameters.setPolygonBarriers(routeBarriers)`.
+3. Add the stops and barriers to the route's parameters, `routeParameters.setStops(routeStops)` and `routeParameters.setPolygonBarriers(routeBarriers)`.
-5. Set the `returnStops` and `returnDirections` to `true`.
+4. Set the `returnStops` and `returnDirections` to `true`.
-6. If the user will accept routes with the stops in any order, set `findBestSequence` to `true` to find the most optimal route.
+5. If the user will accept routes with the stops in any order, set `findBestSequence` to `true` to find the most optimal route.
-7. If the user has a definite start point, set `preserveFirstStop` to `true`.
+6. If the user has a definite start point, set `preserveFirstStop` to `true`.
-8. If the user has a definite final destination, set `preserveLastStop` to `true`.
+7. If the user has a definite final destination, set `preserveLastStop` to `true`.
-9. Call `routeTask.solveRoute(routeParameters)` to get a `RouteResult`.
+8. Call `routeTask.solveRoute(routeParameters)` to get a `RouteResult`.
-10. Get the first returned route by calling `solveRouteResult.routes[0]`.
+9. Get the first returned route by calling `solveRouteResult.routes[0]`.
-11. Get the geometry from the route to display the route to the map.
+10. Get the geometry from the route to display the route to the map.

 ## Relevant API

-* DirectionManeuverList
+* DirectionManeuverListModel
 * PolygonBarrier
 * Route
 * RouteParameters